+Every assignment is due on a Friday.
 All students will have an automatic extension of 48 hours for each assignment.
-Any and all assignments submitted beyond the automatic extension of 48 hours will receive zero points (unless, for example, you have a medical emergency or you receive orders for military deployment).
+Any and all assignments submitted beyond the automatic extension of 48 hours will receive zero points (unless you have a medical emergency, for example, or some extenuating, unplanned circumstances beyond your control).